Importing a Car from Japan to Ireland? Help Guide

 1. Find the car you want:

 Generally cars in Japan are significantly cheaper than in Ireland.
 Without boring you with the details of why.
-The short answer is there is a strict version of the NCT (which can cost over €2000 to complete) on cars over 3 years and many other restrictions meaning that cars depreciate in Japan at a rapid rate and generally cars cover relatively low mileage.
+The short answer is there is a strict version of the NCT (which can cost up to €2000 to complete) on cars over 3 years and many other restrictions meaning that cars depreciate in Japan at a rapid rate and generally cars cover relatively low mileage.

 Grade Description